-On average, businesses run by women are reporting higher pre-tax profits than businesses run by men, the figures appear to show that entrepreneurial women are simply downplaying their success.
+On average, businesses run by women are reporting higher pre-tax profits in 2015 than businesses run by men.
+The figures appear to show that entrepreneurial women are simply downplaying their success.

 The study also reveals that women are more ambitious in business, with 50% keen to start another business in the next three years, compared to under 20% of men.

 One of the reasons that women might be enjoying greater business success is that they tend to take things slow and steady.

 While male entrepreneurs are likely to take risks to grow their business quickly and then find an exit route, women typically aim for controlled growth and avoid taking gambles.

 The research seems to disprove the common stereotype of entrepreneurs as fearless, independent disruptors.
 Although achievement, motivation and the need for autonomy were all identified as key character traits, so were less-celebrated traits like introspection.

 These results “debunk the myth of the CEO superhero” according to Vesselin Popov from the University of Cambridge.
 He led the research team, and he says that although the average entrepreneur does differ from the average employee, entrepreneurs “are still incredibly diverse and often misunderstood.”